 Fiverr And Upwork

-If you have ever looked into freelance work, there’s a good chance you have heard of these sites.
-In reality, the pay you will find on these sites will probably be on the lower side because there are so many people offering services on them.
+If you are currently searching for freelance work, there’s a good chance you have heard of these sites.
+In reality, the pay you will find on these sites will probably be on the lower side because so many people offer services on them.

 The one good thing about these sites is they offer a variety of freelance work, making them a one-stop shop.
-If you can differentiate yourself in a narrow niche, you might have a better chance here.
+You might have a better chance here if you can differentiate yourself in a narrow niche.

 ProBlogger, Freelance Writing Gigs, All Freelance Writing

 I am lumping these sites together because, as you can probably guess, they are mostly writing-focused.
-There are a few different types of gigs you will find on these sites: freelance writing, blogging, copywriting, and editing.
+You will find a few different types of gigs on these sites: freelance writing, blogging, copywriting, and editing.

 Remote.Co And Remoteok.Io

-So, basically, it’s a whole bunch of tech categories plus the few jobs that aren’t.
-If you’re looking for a web development/programming job, this is the place to start.
+So, it’s a whole bunch of tech categories plus the few jobs that aren’t.
+This is the place to start if you’re looking for a web development/programming job.

 Remoteok.io is a little more generalized.
 Plus, they have a separate part-time jobs category that is ideal for if you want to find work online

-If you are looking to work from home, it’s never been easier to get started.
+Getting started has never been easier if you are looking for great work-from-home jobs.
 There are thousands of job opportunities out there at any given time.

-With these jobs, all you need is to find your routing number and you’ll be able to get paid online, from home.
+With these work-from-home jobs, all you need is to find your routing number, and you’ll be able to get paid easily.

 Of course, that also means it’s more competitive.
 It’s easier for anyone to get started, meaning you’ll need an edge on the competition if possible.

 How do you do that?
-Networking and having previous experience are hugely helpful.
-You may not have a lot of experience or an extensive network, but get creative.
+It can help to connect with potential colleagues and have previous experience.
+You may not have a lot of experience or an extensive network of friends, but get creative.
 You can build your own portfolio with a blog, and you can network on social media sites.

-Hopefully you have found this helpful in finding the best work from home jobs.
+Hopefully, you have found this helpful in finding the best online jobs from home.
 Let us know if you have any questions in the comments.